Online Accelerated ADN Programs: Inside Top Schools

 Rasmussen University

-Rasmussen University offers a significant online options and numerous campuses throughout the United States.
-The Professional Nursing (ADN/RN) Program is one of the school’s most popular offerings.
+Rasmussen University offers significant online options and numerous campuses throughout the United States.
+Their Professional Nursing (ADN/RN) is one of the school’s most popular programs.
 Delivered in a hybrid format, the ADN program offers flexible scheduling to accommodate other personal and professional commitments.
 Plus, no prerequisite coursework is required for admission.

 Students new to nursing who carry a full-time course load can complete all degree requirements in as few as 18 months.
 Rasmussen’s ADN/RN students choose from eight start dates annually with no prerequisite courses, making the program one of the most convenient accelerated ADN options available.